windsting/json2lua/README.md

 1. **as package**

-    install it in your project folder:
+    Install it in your project folder:

         > npm install json2lua